ionic-team/ionic-docs/src/docs-content/theming/theming-with-css.md

 ```

 ### Stepped Colors
-After exploring many applications and themes we found that most designs are never simply one background color, there are always subtle variations used to imply importance and depth throughout the design.
-In order to accommodate this pattern we created stepped colors.
+After exploring many applications and themes, we found that most designs are never simply one background color.
+There are always subtle variations used to imply importance and depth throughout the design.
+In order to accommodate this pattern, we created stepped colors.

 There are only two colors that are used throughout the Ionic component collection.
 These are `--ion-text-color` and `--ion-background-color`.

 Stepped colors allow for some finer color control over the look of your application.
-A color step is a subtle variation of a color moving towards another color.
-For example the color steps for `--ion-text-color` are moving towards `--ion-background-color`.
-Stepped colors also require a RGB list for alpha control, please refer to “**The Alpha Problem**” below
+A color step is a subtle variation of a color moving toward another color.
+For example, the color steps for `--ion-text-color` are moving toward `--ion-background-color`.
+Stepped colors also require a RGB List for alpha control.
+Please refer to “**The Alpha Problem**” below.

-A simple example to illustrate the concept, with only 4 steps, would look like this:
+A simple example to illustrate the concept, with only four steps, would look like this:

 ```css
 --ion-text-color: #000000;